odicforcesounds/devblog/docs/github/thoughts.md

 <h2> Github.com</h2>

-1. User can grab token and use .gitconfig with fake information.
-2. If user use ssh, don't need to use a token.
+1. If user use ssh, don't need to use a token.
-3. If User is using a token, he/she can modify .gitconfig with any email and that email is used to sign push request.
+2. If User is using a token, he/she can modify .gitconfig with any email and that email is used to sign push request.

 ```sh
  This lead 'us' to think: